Geometrically Given Constraints in Double Helical Strand: Discussion

-The translocation of the origin of the cross section of the base pair, $O_{bp}$ from $\Delta \vec{L}$ in Eq.(\ref{eq:eq5}) specifies the details of bend-twist coupling which is defined in very localized scope.
+The translocation of the origin of the cross section of the base pair, $O_{bp}$, from Eq.(\ref{eq:eq6}) specifies the details of the additional twist coupling from the bending components in $\vec{\Omega}$.
 The base pair wise deformation in this paper, which is defined for the localized structure of the strand, seems in juxtaposition against the intrinsic curvature of the strand that has shown a remarkable similarity to the free energy affinity of the nucleosomal DNA\cite{Freeman2014a} or the conformation alike\cite{Bae2021a}.
-However, the additional twist deformation from bending, which is highly sequence dependent, shows an invariant geometrical constraint that turns into the kurtosis that is valid for forming 1.7 turns of superhelix.
-This result enunciates the possible cause of the curvature manifested as persistence length from its geometrical constrants like Eq.(\ref{eq:eq8}) and sequence dependent coupling rigidities.
-The base pair wise deformation, therefore, can be regarded as one of the causes of intrinsic curvature formation, including other various conformations of the double stranded DNA.
+Yet, the series of results enunciates the condition for the stability of the entire curved strand, given the geometrically prescribed kurtosis and the energetic characteristics from sequence-dependent elasticity.

-Delineating the base-pair wise deformation on the curvature formation process can serve as a beneficial tool for quantifying the localized interaction of the strand with the protein attachments and the nonlinear dynamics from sequence dependent properties.
+Delineating the base pair wise deformation during the curvature formation process can serve as a beneficial tool for quantifying the localized interaction of the strand with the protein attachments and the nonlinear dynamics from sequence-dependent properties.
 The charged proteins\cite{Tan2016,Tan2018,Kamagata2018} presumably affect the radius of the base pair cross section and the major-minor groove beyond the restriction presumed in this paper.
+A more rigorous approach, using the geometrically derived bend-twist coupling, is necessary for more applicable case studies that will quantify the further intricacy in DNA dynamics.

-Yet, the geometrically given bend-twist coupling may instigate additional research into the approach for quantifying further intricacy on DNA dynamics.
-The theoretical approach for the quantification of free energy from the geometrical constraints may induce further comprehension of the nucleosomal DNA formation process with the extent to the trajectory from the full assembly of the nucleosomal DNA with histone protein\cite{Brandani2021} and the helical buckling formation in Cosserat theory\cite{Gazzola2018,Neukirch2002,Thompson2002,Heijden2003, Thompson2008} for a deeper insight to the topological condition\cite{Bernard2003,Zuiddam2017} induced by $10^2\sim10^4$ base pairs in a strand.
+Additionally, the theoretical approach for the quantification of free energy from the geometrical constraints may induce further comprehension of the nucleosomal DNA formation process with the extent to the trajectory from the whole assembly of the nucleosomal DNA with histone protein\cite{Brandani2021} and the helical buckling formation in Cosserat theory\cite{Gazzola2018,Neukirch2002,Thompson2002,Heijden2003, Thompson2008} for a deeper insight to the topological condition\cite{Bernard2003,Zuiddam2017}.